 Boasting more than 2,000 years of history, Germany is a significant European country that shares borders with some nine neighbours.
 The country has a rich and varied cultural output, one which encompasses everything from traditional music and invigorating festivals, to cutting edge contemporary art and theatre.
 Besides all this, Germany is inarguably a simply stunning place to visit with rugged mountain ranges, pristine stretches of coast and deep, thick forest landscapes.

 You can really make the most of your experience in Germany by hiring a car.
 We have pick-up points located all across the country, in many of the major cities and airports.
-And you’ll be pleased to discover that as well as ensuring you have no credit card fees or hidden extras to pay for, we deliver complete peace of mind with our 24-hour rental helpline.
+And you’ll be pleased to discover that as well as ensuring you have no credit card fees or hidden extras to pay for Car Hire in Germany, we deliver complete peace of mind with our 24-hour rental helpline.

 As well as being pioneers of the automobile industry, the Germans also give us their excellent autobahns - a road network that is extremely well-maintained, meticulously well-designed and, in parts, breathtakingly beautiful.

-The country is home to a myriad of picturesque routes to try out.
+The country is home to a myriad of picturesque routes to try out and make the most of your car hire.
 The alpine road through the region of Bavaria is one stand-out stretch.
 Along its winding way, you’ll see sleepy villages, icy-clear lakes, enchanting castles and meadows bursting with wildflowers.
 Obviously, on this route the ultimate prize is the first glimpse of the snow-peaked Alps themselves.
 Sticking with Bavaria, how about the A7, also known as the ‘romantic road’, which covers the 200-mile distance between Wurzburg and Fussen?
 Along the way, look out for 1000-year-old castles and intriguing medieval and Roman towns.

 On the western side of the country, the Black Forest is a tempting area in which to rack up some mileage.
 The A5 and A864 both pass through here, from north to south of the area, so you’ll be able to enjoy dramatic views of the Rhine plain, as well as deep, craggy ravines and the sumptuous forest land itself.